woodser/monero-ts/docs/getting_started_guide/getting_started.md

-# 1. The monero-javascript library
+# 1. Introduction to the monero-javascript library
 The monero-javascript library enables web developers to implement Monero functionality in javascript browser and node.js applications, such as interacting with Monero wallets, nodes, and RPC servers.

 The library’s object and method hierarchy is derived from [The Hidden Model](https://moneroecosystem.org/monero-java/monero-spec.pdf), a concise, self-consistent, and intuitive representation of the underlying structure of the Monero software and the basis for the [monero-cpp](https://github.com/woodser/monero-cpp-library) and [monero-java](https://monero-ecosystem/monero-java) libraries.